frappe/erpnext/erpnext/docs/user/manual/en/human-resources/salary-and-payroll.md

 __Bonus:__ Taxable part of the CTC, usually a once a year lump sum amount, given to the employee based on the individual’s as well as the organizational performance for the year.

-__Employee Stock Options:__ ESOPS are Free/discounted shares given by the company to the employees.
+__Employee Stock Options:__ ESOPS are Free/discounted shares given by the organization to the employees.
 This is done to primarily increase employee retention.

 To create a new Salary Structure go to: